 Pvt.
 Harley Woodrow Coulter was born on December 23, 1919, to Mack and Ora Coulter in Dover, Tennessee, and had five sisters and two brothers.
 Harley attended Dover Schools until the age of sixteen, when he left school and moved to Columbus, Georgia.
 On April 3, 1939, Harley enlisted in the U. S. Army at Fort Benning, Georgia.
 There, he was assigned to D Company, 66th Infantry, Light Tanks.
 While training at Ft.
 Benning, Harley qualified as a truck driver and a tank driver and was later assigned to A Company, 753rd Tank Battalion, and held the rank of sergeant.

 In the late summer of 1941, the 753rd was sent to Camp Polk, Louisiana, but did not 753rd did not take part in the maneuvers that were going on in the area.
 It appears the Army had learned its lesson with the 194th Tank Battalion and sent the battalion there to provide men for the 192nd Tank Battalion which was being sent overseas.
 This was done so that the replacements would be men trained in tank operations.
 Members of the 192nd who were married, 29 years old or older, or whose National Guard enlistments were close to ending were released from federal service.
 It was at this time that Harley volunteered to join the 192nd Tank Battalion which was preparing for duty overseas.
-This meant he took a reduction in rank to private, and he was assigned to B Company.
+When he was assigned to B Company he took a reduction in rank to private.

 There were at least two stories on why the battalion was being sent overseas.
 The decision to send the battalion overseas appeared to have been made well before the maneuvers.
 According to one story, the decision for this move – which had been made on August 13, 1941 – was the result of an event that took place in the summer of 1941.
 The story said that a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.